ibm-cloud-docs/apiconnect/tutorials/tut_create_api_node.md

 {: #conclusion_tut_create_api_node}

 In this tutorial, you completed the following:
-1. Created a new LoopBack project using the {{site.data.keyword.apiconnect_short}} toolkit command line.
+1. Created a LoopBack project using the {{site.data.keyword.apiconnect_short}} toolkit command line.
-2. Added a new model and data source to a LoopBack project by using the API Designer in {{site.data.keyword.apiconnect_short}} toolkit.
+2. Added a model and data source to a LoopBack project by using API Designer in {{site.data.keyword.apiconnect_short}} toolkit.
-3. Tested your API endpoints by using the API Designer Explore tool.
+3. Tested your API endpoints by using API Designer Explore tool.

 ---